-The usage of drones, in terms of their functionalities and applications in various sectors require a thorough knowledge about the components of a drones.
-The components of the drone, which involve frame, motors propellers, flight controller, battery, electronic speed controller, and GPS, are shown in figure 2.2.
+The usage of drones, in terms of their functionalities and applications in various sectors, must require a thorough knowledge about the components of drones.
+The components of the drone, which involve frame, motors, propellers, flight controller, battery, electronic speed controller, and GPS, are represented in figure 2.5.
 The key components work together to enable the flight and control of the drone.
-Now, let us learn about each component to have good understanding of the operation and application of drones.
+Now, let us learn about each component to have a good understanding of the operation and application of drones.

-Figure 2.2: Drone and its components
+Figure 2.5: Drone and its components

 Frame: Drones typically consist of a frame or chassis that provides structural support and houses the essential components.
-The frame is the physical structure of the drone that holds all the other components together.
+The frame is the physical structure of the drone that holds all the other components together as shown in figure 2.6.
 It can be understood as a structure in which various components are attached symmetrically so that they balance the centre of gravity.
 It can be made of materials like carbon fibre, plastic, or metal, and its design can vary depending on the type and purpose of the drone.

-Figure 2.3: Frame of a Quadcopter Drone
+Figure 2.6: Frame of a Quadcopter drone

-Motors: Drones typically have multiple electric motors, usually brushless attached to the frame.
+Motors: Drones typically have multiple electric motors, usually brushless, attached to the frame.
 The motors provide the necessary thrust to generate lift and control the drone's movement in the air.
-The number and configuration of motors can differ based on the drone's design, such as quadcopters with four motors or hexacopters with six motors.
+The number and configuration of motors can differ based on the drone's design, such as quadcopters with four motors or hexacopters with six motors. (figure 2.7)